ARCCSS-extremes/climpact2/README.md

        your antivirus software temporarily.

      - For interpolated data remove coordinates attribute from the variables via ncatted -O -a coordinates,,d,,<your_file>.nc

+     - To run the batch script in Windows see [this post](https://github.com/ARCCSS-extremes/climpact2/issues/56)

   Documentation